Text-to-SQL Task-oriented Dialogue Ontology Construction: Experiments

-On both datasets, incorporating dialogue theory improves performance and reduces variance.
+On both datasets, incorporating concepts from modular TOD systems improves performance and reduces variance.
 The \emph{DST step} alone does not significantly outperform the query and update baseline.
 On MultiWOZ, \emph{similarity matching}, \emph{column value examples}, and \emph{success} yield significantly better performance.
 On SGD, using \emph{success} together with \emph{column value examples} significantly improves the continuous metric.
 Note that the combination of \emph{similarity matching} and \emph{success} yields no improvements, and is therefore omitted for brevity.
-Dialogue theory narrows the gap between fuzzy and continuous metrics, indicating more consistent DB updates.
-The influence of dialogue order is notably diminished, as evidenced by the drop in variance when dialogue theory is applied.
+The concepts from modular TOD systems narrow the gap between fuzzy and continuous metrics, indicating more consistent DB updates.
+Furthermore, the influence of dialogue order is diminished, as seen by the drop in variance.

 Comparing the \emph{direct update} baseline to the \emph{query and update} pipeline, the number of tables is significantly reduced.
 As seen in \Cref{tab:numtable_and_sqlerrors}, the direct update baseline yields 168 tables for MultiWOZ, while the pipeline results in only 14, much closer to the ground truth of 6 domains.
 Pipeline variants using \emph{DST} show similar table counts, which are further reduced by incorporating \emph{success}, closest to the 18 ground truth domains.
 This reduction is even more pronounced on the SGD dataset.
 The direct update baseline produces many redundant tables per domain, e.g., over 15 train-related domains.
 In contrast, the pipeline typically results in one \texttt{train\_bookings} table.